Skip to content

 Performance

-TYPO3 sites often score 35-60 on mobile PageSpeed without dedicated frontend optimization.
+TYPO3 sites without dedicated frontend optimization often land in the 35-60 range on mobile PageSpeed.
 The PHP rendering pipeline and database queries add overhead, and older implementations may have outdated frontend code.
-With proper caching, CDN configuration, and frontend best practices, TYPO3 can perform respectably - but reaching 90+ scores requires significant effort.
+With proper caching, CDN configuration, and frontend best practices, TYPO3 can perform respectably - well-tuned TYPO3 deployments can score considerably higher.

-Next.js sites consistently score 90-99 on mobile PageSpeed.
-Static HTML served from edge CDN locations, automatic image optimization (WebP/AVIF, responsive sizing), code splitting per page, and zero database overhead.
+Modern Next.js sites can reach 90+ on mobile PageSpeed when correctly architected; outcomes depend on content weight and third-party scripts.
+Static HTML served from edge CDN locations, automatic image optimization (WebP/AVIF, responsive sizing), and code splitting per page contribute to strong baseline performance.
 Time to first byte is typically under 100ms globally.

 Content Management